ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/PGS.png)

   - SRC1_CDCIngestion: ingest data from MySQL.
 This PG will use the below variables.
 For instance, we can change the variable elastic.url from localhost to the production Elastic cluster URL in a central location instead of updating it in every Elastic processor.

+Add a process group to the root canvas.
+Right click on the process group, and go to variable menu to add new variables.

   ```
 mysql.driver.location : /usr/share/java/mysql-connector-java.jar
 mysql.username : root